zachmayer/diplomacy-agents/README.md

    • `engine.py` is the only module that talks directly to the untyped `diplomacy` library.
 Keep it minimal and well-commented.

+6. **Zero-tolerance for legacy fallbacks.**
+   • Code **must** target the dependency versions pinned in `pyproject.toml` — no runtime version checks, *try/except* branches, or alternate code paths for "other" versions.
+   • If an API changes, update the project; do **not** add fallbacks or shims.

 _Before every commit, run `make check-all` locally._

 ## 🐍 Coding guide for agents and humans